yahoo/VerizonVideoPartnerSDK-iOS/README.md

 * Video playback of VOD (video on demand), 360°, and LIVE streaming video types
 * Supports either mp4 or m3u8 (HLS) formats
 * Video ads (VAST support of both mp4 and vpaid ads)
-* Pre-rolls and mid-rolls ad support
+* Pre-rolls and mid-rolls ads support
 * Tap an ad to access the ad click URL (more information) via an in-app-browser
 * Full video and ads analytics
 * Default video player controls UX (full source code open sourced) with VoiceOver support